Skip to Main Content

 According to the Occupational Safety and Health Administration (OSHA), employers are required to take steps to prevent serious injuries at work.
 If you believe you are working at a jobsite where the conditions are unsafe, what should you do?
 Employees can file a complaint with OSHA at any time.
 In the event that a worksite hazard is so serious that it “clearly present a risk of death or serious physical harm” and the employer has not properly attended to safety precautions, the employee may be within her rights to refuse to work in that situation.

 If you got hurt on the job, you may be eligible to file a personal injury lawsuit.
 An experienced Las Vegas personal injury attorney can assist with your case.
-Contact the Ladah Law Firm today for more information.
+Contact the Ladah law firm today for more information.